 Program vision: "Strong Bones in a Fracture Free Society".

-The Program's outstanding achievements in all three endeavors led to the coveted designation by the World Health Organization as a “WHO Collaborating Center (WHO-CC) for Osteoporosis and Metabolic Bone Disorders” in 2010 and the redesignation in 2014.
+The Program's outstanding achievements in all three endeavors led to the coveted designation by the World Health Organization as a “WHO Collaborating Center (WHO-CC) for Osteoporosis and Metabolic Bone Disorders” in 2010 and the redesignation in 2014, and again in 2020.

 The Program has also been the nucleus for several major initiatives including:

 - National and international clinical guidelines on osteoporosis and densitometry.